programminghistorian/jekyll/lessons/json-and-jq.md

 Note that, to access the url nested in the `webImage` object, we chained together `.webImage.url`.

-To format this as CSV, add the operator `@csv` on the end with another pipe and check the "Raw Output" box in the upper left.
+To format this as CSV, add the operator `@csv` on the end with another pipe and check the "Raw Output" box in the upper right.
 `@csv` properly joins the arrays with `,` and adds quotes where needed.
 "Raw Output" tells jq that we want to produce a text file, rather than a new JSON file.